pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 ```
 {{% /choosable %}}

-In this file, we import, or call, the main Pulumi package and the Docker
+In this file, we import the main Pulumi package and the Docker provider.
+Then,
-provider.
-Then, we figure out which stack we're on in the command line, and
+we figure out which stack we're operating against, and populate the `stack`
-populate the `stack` variable for later use.
-When we build our backend image,
+variable for later use.
+When we build our backend image, we name it in our stack
-we name it in our stack as "backend" before passing some arguments to the Docker
+as "backend" before passing some arguments to the Docker provider.
+The Docker
-provider.
-The Docker provider uses the build context and the image name to build
+provider uses the build context and the image name to build an image, and it
-an image, and it does not push the image up anywhere.
+does not push the image up anywhere.

+Notice that we're mixing in some language constructs in here like `os.getcwd()`.
+With Pulumi, we have access to the full language ecosystem, including
+third-party libraries.
+Pulumi also has typing support, so you can use the tools
+in your favorite IDE, like completion, to verify that you're using the correct
+types for any inputs you're using.
+Pretty cool!

 Run `pulumi up`, and Pulumi should build your Docker image.
 First, though, it
 gives you a preview of the changes you'll be making to the stack and asks if the